Persistent Objects and InterSystems IRIS SQL

 InterSystems IRIS uses an unconventional and powerful interpretation of the object-table mapping.

-Indices automatically span the entire extent of the class in which they are defined.
-The indices defined in Person
+Indexes automatically span the entire extent of the class in which they are defined.
+The indexes defined in Person contain both Person instances and Student instances.
+Indexes defined in the Student extent contain only Student instances.

 The class has other methods that use the ID, as well.